This soft, moist, and delicious blueberry banana bread recipe is bursting with sweet and juicy blueberries in each unbelievable bite!

 You get potassium from the banana.
 And the superfood blueberries are high in vitamin C, vitamin K, and manganese.

 Blueberries are also believed to have a higher level of antioxidants than almost all other berries and fruits.

 Leftover Blueberries?
 Make this Blueberry Crisp Recipe

-Adapted from my favorite Healthy Banana Bread recipe
+The recipe was adapted from my favorite Healthy Banana Bread.

 Blueberry Banana Bread